Horpeyemi007/Kubernetes-Learns/Learn-day-10-Project/README.md

 Firstly, i will be creating the following yaml kubernetes manifest

-* `pjt-configmap.yml`: This will be used to store some configurations for mysql database.
+- `pjt-configmap.yml`: This will be used to store some configurations for mysql database.
-* `secret.yml`: Used to store database password connection details
+- `pjt-secret.yml`: Used to store database password connection details.
+- `pjt-dbdeploy.yml`: This will create a deployment object for the database.
+- `pjt-appdeploy.yml`: